 - Use an interdisciplinary approach that synthesizes information from the natural sciences, social sciences, and humanities.

-- To provide students with critical thinking skills, drawing from both quantitative and qualitative forms of analysis, that allow them to understand, analyze and articulate conclusions about real environmental problems.
+- Demonstrate critical thinking, drawing from both quantitative and qualitative forms of analysis, that allow them to understand, analyze, and draw conclusions about local and global environmental issues.

 - Successfully conduct an environmentally themed research study that uses appropriate techniques drawn from the natural sciences, social sciences, or humanities.